raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: gpiozero
 ---

 GPIO Zero is a simple but powerful GPIO library.
-While much of its functionality is prohibited (no access to GPIO pins), some of it can be handy in your experiment, such as the internal device `CPUTemperature`.
+While much of its functionality is restricted for the purposes of Mission Space Lab (e.g. access to GPIO pins), some of it can be handy in your experiment, such as the internal device `CPUTemperature`.

 #### Usage